duanev/uos/README.md

     $ ./umake armv8 qemu hello

-You can run it in the &mu;os root to create build directories, and then you can run it from the build directories with `../umake
+You can run it in the &mu;os root to create build directories, and then you can run it from the build directories with `../umake` (no args).

 ### Philosophy